Skip to main content

 The good and bad of Influencers

 It's crucial to remember that influencers are people like anyone else.
-And while there are certainly some bad apples out there, many influencers also use their platform for good.
+And while some bad apples are out there, many influencers also use their platform for good.
 For example, they can raise awareness about important issues, promote good causes, and fight against discrimination.

 Why do we care about what influencers say or do - what makes them so powerful?